stuartasiimwe7/blackboxml/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context, references, or screenshots about the feature request here.

 ---
-Thank you for contributing to **blackboxml**!
+Thank you for contributing to **traceml**!
 We appreciate you being part of the project.